tobiohlala/lightdm-tiny-greeter/README.md

 ## Configuration

-All configuration and customization goes into `config.h` prior compiling.
+All configuration and customization goes into `config.h` prior compilation.

 | Variable  | Meaning                                                                                 |
 |-----------|-----------------------------------------------------------------------------------------|